gsferreira/gsferreira.github.com/src/archive/2021/where-to-place-c10-global-usings/index.md

 featured_image: /images/archive/highlight/where-to-place-c10-global-usings.png
 ---

-The new C# 10 is packed with quality of life features.
+The new C# 10 is packed with quality-of-life features.
 One that I'm definitively using is [Global Usings](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive#global-modifier).

 In simple terms, Global Usings is a way to declare usings at the project level, so you don't need to declare them in every single file.